Things to note about order vouchers

 Example of SOTs with payment at the POS system...

-They use eCommerce Self-Order Kiosk (SOT) and offer the possibility to pay also or only at the POS system.
+They use eSolutions Self-Order Kiosk (SOT) and offer the possibility to pay also or only at the POS system.
 For security reasons, the order receipt should only be printed after payment.
 You activate Bonorder Individual (see above).
 Operations that are paid at the SOT process the receipt order by paying at the SOT when it is transmitted to the POS and this is how these order receipts are printed.
 The order receipts of the transactions unpaid at the SOT are then printed at the time of payment at the POS.
 It would also be possible to print the order receipt without paying by calling up the transaction at the POS and closing it again temporarily with a macro from Print Order Receipt and New Balance (see above).

 Differences POS, mPOS and other...